Axisymmetric models for neutron star merger remnants with realistic thermal and rotational profiles: Results

-We remark that time evolution of the BNS remnant can be mimicked by varying the free input parameters of our model.
-In fact, shortly after merger, the central density $\rho_0$ increases on a $t\simeq\unit[10]{ms}$ timescale \citep{Hanauske17, Perego19}, $b\to0$ on a $t\simeq\unit[50]{ms}$ timescale \citep{Perego19}, and $\Omega_M/\Omega_0$ increases and $\Omega_0$ decreases on a $t\simeq\unit[10]{ms}$ timescale due to angular momentum transfer from the central region outward \citep{Hanauske17}.
-On a longer timescale, if the remnant does not collapse to a black hole, we expect that $k_s\to0$ on a $t\simeq\unit[10]{s}$ timescale due to the loss of entropy caused by neutrino emission, so that the central density $\rho_0$ keeps increasing due to cooling, and that $\Omega_M/\Omega_0\to1$ and $\sigma\to0$ as the star approaches rigid rotation due to neutrino diffusion and magnetic viscosity (both of which we do not include).
+We remark that time evolution of the BNS remnant can be mimicked by varying the free input parameters of our model, once the remnant becomes stationary after a $\sim\unit[10]{ms}$ timescale.
+In fact, shortly after merger, $b\to0$ on a $t\simeq\unit[50]{ms}$ timescale \citep{Perego19} and at later times, if the remnant does not collapse to a black hole, $k_s\to0$ on a $t\simeq\unit[10]{s}$ timescale due to the loss of entropy caused by neutrino emission.
+On this timescale the central density $\rho_0$ increases due to cooling and $\Omega_M/\Omega_0\to1$ and $\sigma\to0$ as the star approaches rigid rotation due to neutrino diffusion and magnetic viscosity (both of which we do not include).
 Whether the axial angular velocity $\Omega_0$ increases or decreases on a longer timescale depends on the total angular momentum loss by neutrino emission and magnetic braking \citep{Ravi14, Lasky14}, on that gained by accretion, and by the evolution of the stellar moment of inertia.
-However, it is plausible to assume that the BNS merger remnant is spun up as it happens for a proto-neutron star \citep{Camelio16}.
+However, it is plausible to assume that the BNS merger remnant spins up as it happens for a proto-neutron star \citep{Camelio16}.